Non-Profit Planning Cycle Guide

 Non-profit board members rarely come to the position with a wealth of governance knowledge.
 Couple that with board members being employed in jobs not connected to the non-profit, and there will be little time to research, write, implement, and evaluate the policies needed to govern.

-Rather than create a mixed bag collection of policies, a non-profit board can use a four-quadrant governing policies framework, to stay organized and to use a structure that is easily updated as the non-profit grows or hires a paid staff team.
+Rather than create a mixed bag collection of policies, a non-profit board can use a four-quadrant governing policies framework, to stay organized and to easily update policies as the non-profit grows or hires a paid staff team.

 This FREE guide explains each of the four quadrants and the policies they might include.

-Download my free guide: Governing Policies a Planning Guide.
+Download my free guide: Governing Policies Planning Guide.

 ...More ↓